achmadrizkin/flutter_music_/README.md

 # ✔️ Flutter Music App

-A Flutter app based on the design of the Flutter Music App App, created by *Achmad Rizki Nur Fauzie*,
+A Flutter app based on the design of the Flutter Music App App, created by *Achmad Rizki Nur Fauzie*, No source code, because all of my data is not my property

 ## Features
 - Responsive Apps